Fairness vs. Risk in California Insurance Pricing

 Published Date: 07/26/2024

 When it comes to insurance, few topics spark as much debate as fairness.
-Homeowners living in wildfire zones, earthquake-prone regions, or rural communities often feel penalized by higher premiums and limited options — while their urban counterparts pay far less.
-But is it unfair that riskier areas cost more to insure, or simply reasonable?
+Homeowners living in wildfire zones, earthquake-prone regions, or rural communities often feel penalized by higher premiums and limited options, while their urban counterparts typically pay far less.
+But is it unfair that riskier areas cost more to insure, or is it simply reasonable?

-This shift from fairness to reasonableness is more than semantic — it’s central to understanding how modern insurance pricing works and why Californians in high-risk areas are paying what they are.
+As Lackey put it, “Instead of using the word fair, what we really need to talk about is what’s reasonable.”
+That shift from fairness to reasonableness is central to understanding how modern insurance pricing works and why Californians in high-risk areas are paying what they are.

-When homeowners in wildfire-prone or rural areas open their renewal notices and see double-digit premium hikes, their first reaction is often anger.
-It feels unfair — especially if they’ve never filed a claim.
+When homeowners in wildfire-prone or rural areas open renewal notices showing double-digit premium increases, the first reaction is often anger — especially for those who have never filed a claim.
+It feels unfair.

 But as Lackey explained, “fair” is subjective.
-What’s fair to one person might feel unjust to another.
-“Reasonable,” however, can be explained, measured, and justified with data.
+What feels fair to one person may feel unjust to another.
+“Reasonable,” on the other hand, can be measured, explained, and justified with data.

 “If insurers can explain the reason why these rates are where they are,” Lackey said, “then that meets the definition of reasonable.
 Because it’s hard to argue that any rate is truly fair.”